andreireitz/ng-contenteditable/README.md

 ###Native contenteditable directive for AngularJS###

 An easy to use, somewhat experimental, directive to enable rich text editing for users, within the browser window.
-This directive has no dependency on other frameworks.
+This directive has no hard-linked dependency on other frameworks (refer to section on "editable-component" directive below).
 It does require a browser that supports both HTML5 contenteditable and HTML5 drag/drop events.

 [Live Demo](http://inchsurf.com/ng-contenteditable/)